(Disclosure: Some of the links below may be affiliate links)

 It is a really tiny book.
 I was thinking the entire set of book was small already, but each book is tiny.
 It is a minimalist book about minimalism ;) I have been able to find it for very cheap on Kindle once again.
 It is difficult to find this kind of

 The book starts with explaining what is a minimalist lifestyle.
 The idea is pretty simple.
 It’s to live with less.
-Focus on the things that brings your happiness and get rid for the things that do not.
+Focus on the things that bring your happiness and get rid of the things that do not.

 This should have the advantages of reducing your spending.
 If you do not buy things you do not need, you save money ;) That’s something everybody should plan to do :) What is the point in buying something you do not need.
 However, there is something a bit more extreme about the concept of need in minimalism.

 And minimalism is not only about things.
 It is also about relationships, the food you eat, the imprint on the environment and even the parties you throw.

 The book gives a few examples of things you can do to simplify your life.
 This is very varied.
 It starts by choosing a small house and not a huge mansion.
 Of course, your needs may vary based on your family and your occupation, but you should not choose something exceeding your basic needs.

 It is quite interesting that the author suggest reducing your expenses and saving on your bills as a way of simplifying your life.
 In fact, by simplifying your life and avoiding unnecessary expense, you can save a lot of money.
 A good example is your television package.
 Do you really need so many channels ?
 Do you watch them all ?
 It is always a good idea to go through your recurring expenses and see if you can save some money.
 For instance, I was able to reduce my mobile phone cost by 10 CHF each month.